-SARASOTA, FLA.-Hotel industry veteran Richard Ferrell, President of Pürlin, LLC, is aiming to revolutionize how sheets and pillow cases are managed in hotels across the United States.
-His company's linens are not laundered; instead, after being used by a guest they are picked up to be 100 percent recycled.
+As mentioned, Pürlin products are not laundered.
+After being used by a guest they are picked up to be 100 percent recycled.
 Made of high-quality microfibers designed to simulate cotton-the same as those used in products such as baby diapers and athletic wear-the sheets and pillowcases are produced and recycled by companies based in Florida and North Carolina.
 Once heated to 500+ degrees Fahrenheit, the linens are liquefied and become the ingredients for making brand new sheets, pillowcases and duvet covers, thus resulting in zero waste.